trento-project/ansible/README.md

 Create a vars.json file, following the example below:
 > **Note**: <br />
-> The default values for variables ending with `_host` usually point to `host.docker.internal` when uing `docker` install method and `localhost` when
+> The default values for variables ending with `_host` usually point to:
+>  - `host.docker.internal` when using `docker` install method
-> using `rpm` install method.
-These work for single-host deployments but be sure to set them explicitly when pointing to manually deployed services
+>  - `localhost` in the case of `rpm` install method.
+> These work for single-host deployments but be sure to set them explicitly when pointing to manually deployed
-> either with an **external IP** or an **internal IP** based on the infra network configuration or when using multi-node deployments.
+> services either with an **external IP** or an **internal IP** based on the infra network configuration or when using multi-node deployments.
->
-> Additionally, when deploying trento agents using the playbook, api-key auto retrieval from the server is not supported yet, so either
-> use `"enable_api_key": "false"` and skip `trento_api_key` altogether or disable agent deployment for the first run, retrieve the api-key from the UI
-> and set the `trento_api_key` accordingly.

 ```
 {